Call us now:

 Foreign investors typically form a Thai limited company for electronics manufacturing in Thailand.
 While foreign equity is usually capped at 49% under the Foreign Business Act, E&E projects can gain full ownership and exemption from the Foreign Business License through BOI support.

-Other configurations like branch offices or headquarters may also apply based on the model.
-However, investors must strictly obey environmental, labor, and industrial laws especially with hazardous materials or large production, securing incentives and maintaining compliance.
+Other configurations, such as branch offices or headquarters, may apply depending on the model.
+However, investors must strictly follow environmental, labor, and industrial laws, especially concerning hazardous materials or large production.
+They must secure incentives and maintain compliance.

-Seeking counsel familiar with Electronics Manufacturing in Thailand regulations is essential to gain BOI incentives and remain adherent throughout the business lifespan.
+It is essential to seek counsel familiar with electronics manufacturing regulations in Thailand to gain BOI incentives and ensure adherence throughout the business lifespan.

 BOI Incentives and Qualification for Electronics Manufacturing in Thailand